 Use window tape to decorate clear surfaces #Shopping#decorating#great-ideas#no damage decor#windows December 14 | Megan Finley meganfinley I just found out about the wonderful world of glass tape!
 Open up your rooms to a whole new world of surprising style when you use funky-patterned glass tape in several different ways: use it trim your windows or create blinds create a daring design on the clear surface of your coffee table secure notes and photos to your full-length mirror jazz up glass jars for gifts and display create crazy play patterns on the floor secure jars full of treats If you knew about glass tape way before I did, let me know: how have YOU used it?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS DIY glittery Death Star holiday tree topper NEXT Makeshift ornaments personalize your tree on the cheap Toggle comments [ 9 ] Is this different to Washi tape?
+When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS DIY glittery Death Star holiday tree topper NEXT Makeshift ornaments personalize your tree on the cheap Toggle comments [ 10 ] Is this different to Washi tape?
 Different material maybe?
 Reply Ooh, I think IS the same thing.
 Unless Washi isn't printed on clear tape?
 Reply I feel like washi tape is sort of papery – it's certainly matte and easier to tear than sticky tape/scotch tape.
 Hmm, I really haven't put the washi tape I have to good use so this was a timely reminder!
 Reply I've never seen this stuff, but now I'm wondering why it hasn't occurred to me to decorate my windows with washi tape!
 Reply Where does this magical stuff come from?
 I'm in a new Ultra bland rental and I've been trying to find a way to put borders on the mirror in the bathroom Reply RIGHT HERE!
 1 agrees Reply Thank you Reply Does tape designed specifically for glass mean that you don't get the icky sticky residue left behind afterwards?
 Reply "Glass tape" is sold primarily for scrapbooking and paper crafts, so I'm not sure it's specifically designed for glass.
 It looks to me like it's called "glass tape" to indicate that it's clear, like Scotch tape… and thus to distinguish it from washi tape, which is paper-based, like masking tape.
 If I wanted the tape to come off glass cleanly at some later date, I'd definitely do some testing on bits o' glass from the craft store before committing to actual glass attached to my home.
 It might work fine, but there's no evidence I can find either way.
 1 agrees Reply I just saw at the grocery store a product from Crayola.
 It's glass markers for drawing on glass and it's washable.
 I haven't tried it wanted to wait until my kiddos are older but it certainly sounds like a fun easy way to dress up a window to fit in with your decor especially in a rental.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.